zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 In these cases, you can always link a model to civitai by filling its URL in this extension.

 ## Feature Request
+~~
 No new feature for v1.x after v1.5.
 All new feature will go to 2.x.

 2.x will focus on custom model information and may change name to "Model Info Helper", because it is not just focus on Civitai anymore.

 From v1.5, v1.x goes into maintenance phase.
+~~
+Feel free to submit feature requests, but pull requests are preferred.

 Enjoy!

+## Pull Requests
+All pull requests should target the dev branch.
+For those who take a stab at the code, I apologize for the lack of consistency in coding style, naming, and other syntactical oddities.
+At some point, I intend to clean up the code and have everything pass linting, but we're not there yet.

 ## Common Issue